-Canon PowerShot SD780 IS review
+Canon PowerShot SD780 IS full review

 Quite possibly the most fashionable of the point-and-shoot cameras out right now, the sleek, solid-coloured Canon PowerShot SD780 IS isn't just a looker.

 The Canon PowerShot SD780 IS also performs very well, with great image quality, a powerful flash, nice high-ISO shots in low light, a great selection of scene modes, and excellent optical image stabilisation.

 This is a very slim-and-stowable camera, measuring just 87x55x19mm; the Canon PowerShot SD780 IS is about the size and thickness of a half-deck of playing cards.
 The metal lens casing is surrounded by a plastic, but durable, body - both are the same colour - and the contoured edges of the camera add to its slick looks.